Kensey Johns Jr.

-Kensey Johns Jr. (December 10, 1791 – March 28, 1857) was an American lawyer and politician from Delaware.
+Kensey Johns IV (December 10, 1791 – March 28, 1857) was an American lawyer and politician from Delaware.
 He was a member of the Federalist Party and later the Whig Party who served as U.S. Representative from Delaware.

 Early life and education

-Johns was born in New Castle, Delaware, son of Delaware jurist and Chancellor Kensey Johns.
+Johns was born in New Castle, Delaware, son of Delaware jurist and Chancellor Kensey Johns III and Nancy Anne Van Dyke, daughter of Nicholas Van Dyke, Governor (President) of Delaware.
 Growing up, he pursued classical studies and graduated from Princeton College in 1810.

 He studied law with his uncle, Nicholas Van Dyke, and at the Litchfield Law School, was admitted to the Delaware Bar in 1813 and commenced the practice of law in New Castle.

 Career

 Johns was elected to the 20th Congress to fill the vacancy caused by the appointment of Louis McLane to the U.S. Senate and McLane's consequent resignation.
 He was reelected to the 21st Congress and served from October 2, 1827, to March 3, 1831.
 (Note: The Sunday Morning Star erroneously claims that Johns "had served the state in both houses of Congress", but there is no record of his supposed service in the United States Senate.)

 After the death of his father, he was appointed to take his place as Chancellor of Delaware in 1832.
 He served in this capacity for 25 years, until his own death in 1857.
 He also served as Presiding Judge of the Orphan's Court and Court of Errors and Appeals.